"""

 #: Might contain prefixed units.

-self._units: Dict[str, UnitDefinition] = {}
+self._units: dict[str, UnitDefinition] = {}

 #: Map unit name in lower case (string) to a set of unit names with the right